barryvdh/laravel-debugbar/readme.md

 After updating composer, add the ServiceProvider to the providers array in app/config/app.php

     'Barryvdh\Debugbar\ServiceProvider',

+If you want to use the facade to log messages, add this to your facades in app.php:

+    'Debugbar' => 'Barryvdh\Debugbar\Facade',

 ~~You need to publish the assets from this package.~~ Since 1.7, you don't need to publish the assets anymore.